Isaac Young House: Young family

 For the rest of the 19th century, the Youngs lived at the house and farmed.
 Mary died in 1902, with her son inheriting the property and her husband retaining the lifetime right of tenancy, which he exercised until his own death in 1914.
 Although the 1900 census describes both Isaac and John, who had married one of the Chadeayne daughters two years earlier, as "retired", later records suggest that the property was again being actively farmed.
 An aerial photo from the early 20th century shows the house surrounded by regularly planted trees, suggesting an apple orchard or something similar.

 Throughout the 1920s the Youngs sold many of their landholdings.
 At that time the growing use of automobiles was accelerating the suburbanization of Westchester County that the railroads had begun several decades earlier, bringing it to the previously rural and agricultural northern section where New Castle is.
 Farms like the one the Youngs and Chadeaynes had run were increasingly being subdivided into the large residential lots which characterize the area today.
 At the time of John Young's death in 1939, the property was inventoried at 17 acre and the house characterized as "of a type that is obsolete in the real estate market in Westchester County today."

 In the years after World War II, John's widow Lottie and her son, James, sold several more parcels off, finally reaching the current 5.8 acre lot in 1952.
 In 1955, unable or unwilling to subdivide the property further, they took out a mortgage on it.
 James' employment epitomized the change in the upper Westchester economy over the 80 years since the house was built—the grandson of farmers, he was commuting from their land to a regular job as a commercial artist at the Manhattan offices of the Metropolitan Life Insurance Company.

 Lottie Young died the same year she and her son took out the mortgage.
 He inherited the property.
-It had fallen into disrepair, and in 1961 he sold it to the current owners, the Clarks.
+It had fallen into disrepair, and in 1961 he sold it to the Clarks.